alcrene/sinn-full/sinnfull/models/OU/OU.md

     Itilde :Series=None
     rng    :AnyRNG

-    # State = the histories required to make dynamics markovian
+    # State = the histories required to make dynamics Markovian
     class State:
         Itilde :Any  # The type is unimportant, so use Any

     ## Initialization ##
     # Allocate arrays for dynamic variables, and add padding for initial conditions
+    # NB: @initializer methods are only used as defaults: if an argument is
+    #     explicitely given to the model, its method is NOT executed at all.
     @initializer('Itilde')
     def Itilde_init(cls, Itilde, time, Mtilde):
         return Series(name="Itilde", time=time, shape=(Mtilde,),